codekraft-studio/vue-justified-layout/README.md

 > A component to use Flickr justified layout with Vue.

+## How it looks?
+You can see the project in action on the [demo](https://codekraft-studio.github.io/vue-justified-layout/) page.

 ## Getting started
 Download the component with npm or yarn:
 ```